foleymichelle9/backend-curriculum-site/module2/projects/monster_shop.md

     When I visit an item's show page
     I see a link to add a new review for this item.
-    When I click on this link, I am taken to a new review path And that path is nested under the item (ex: '/items/5/reviews/new').
-    On this new page, I see a form where I must enter:
+    When I click on this link, I am taken to a new review path On this new page, I see a form where I must enter:
     - a review title
     - a numeric rating that can only be a number from 1 to 5